DonWachsmalstift/Diamond/infos_for_staff/infos_of_experimental_setup.md

 </div>

 ---
-### To guarantee gas tightness the following safety concept exists.
+## To guarantee gas tightness the following safety concept exists.
 - For all gas connections, gas-tight Swagelok and Hy-Lok fittings are used, as well as metal pipes.
 The dosing system of the gas mixture consists of three Bronkhorst 200-CV-002-RGD-33-V mass flow controller (will probably be replaced by newer models of the same company), which are monitored and controlled via a FLOW BUS system on a PC.
 A maximum gas flow of 20 mL/min will be used under a pressure of 1 atm.
 A temperature resistant quartz capillary as a sample container will be used.
 Capillaries will come prepared with the catalyst held by quartz wool plugs.
 This capillary is connected with gas-tight Swagelok fittings and graphene ferrules.
 The whole setup will be screwed on the sample stage.
 - The same setup was just used at a beamtime at DESY and can be seen in Figure 3.
-The flow cell was installed upside down on a X/Y stage, allowing sample exchange to run smooth.
+The flow cell was installed upside down on a X/Y stage, allowing sample exchange to run smoothly.
 The X/Y stage can be seen highlighted in Figure 4.

 <div style="text-align:center">
     <img src="./images/new_flow_cell_DESYsetup.jpeg" alt="Figure 3: of the setup at DESY" style =width:75%>